 You don’t need a shop or a website to sell your finished pieces.
 Before I started my shops, I would sell to the people around me and get business through them.
 I made a baby blanket as a gift for my cousin and told her I actually sell blankets.
 So the next time someone needed a baby blanket, she would think of me and promote me.
 She was able to give a good review of my work and I was able to get business, even though that first blanket was a gift.
 The important thing is to market yourself and set a good price for your work.
 But once you take it more seriously, here are some places you can sell your crochet.

-- Etsy – click here to sign up for the Etsy course coming soon (or here to get 40 free listings now!)
+- Etsy – check out my free All About Etsy course (or here to get 40 free listings now!)

 - Facebook groups

 - Amazon Handmade